 (C) Nothing contained in this chapter shall be so construed as to limit the powers and duties of the commission as provided in Chapter 3772. of the Revised Code or to conflict with any provision of Chapter 3772. of the Revised Code or of any other applicable statute.

-(D) If any provision of this chapter is held invalid, that holding shall not be construed to invalidate any of the other provisions of the chapter.
+(D) If any provision of rules adopted by the commission is held invalid, that holding shall not be construed to invalidate any of the other provisions of the rules.

 (A) The commission shall issue a license under Chapter 3772. of the Revised Code, for not more than three years, if the applicant has demonstrated their suitability for licensure by clear and convincing evidence and all other requirements under that chapter and the rules promulgated thereunder have been satisfied.